A Brief Intro to Unix

 prompt: executable > outfile

-If you want to run the program with input from a file named infile you can do something similar, and of course, both input and output can be redirected if you want, as follows:
+If you want to run the program with input from a file named infile instead of the keyboard, you can do something similar, and if you want, both input and output can be redirected as follows:

 prompt: executable > outfile < infile